Drilling of new well launched at 'Oil Rocks'

 Report informs citing the State Oil Company of Azerbaijan Republic (SOCAR).

-Project depth of the well to the "Girmekialti Lay Destesi", the drilling of which implemented by the Trust of Complex Drilling Works commissioned under order of the "Oil Rocks" Oil and Gas Production Department (OGPD) of the "Azneft" Production Union is 1 780 meters.
+Project depth of the well to the "Gala Lay Destesi", drilling of which implemented by the Trust of Complex Drilling Works commissioned under order of the "Oil Rocks" Oil and Gas Extraction Office of the "Azneft" Production Union, is 1620 meters.

-According to geologists, 10 tons of oil will be extracted daily from the well.
+According to geologists, 10 tons oil and 1000 cum gas will be extracted from the well daily.

 Günel AbbasovaNews Author